 The flat tax rate is just one of the rules you need to know if you must pay Kentucky state tax.
 Let’s look at the rules and some information that can help you file your tax return in the commonwealth of Kentucky.

-The basics of Kentucky state tax
+What are some basics of Kentucky state taxes?

 If you live in Kentucky and earn income, or live outside the state and earn income from Kentucky sources, you’ll need to pay Kentucky state income tax.